hasura/streaming-subscriptions-benchmark/README.md

 This can be done by running the `insert_messages.sh` script.
 NOTE that for this, there needs to be 10k messages first in the `messages_initial_data`.

+## Running the benchmarks

+1. Use the `config.subscription.yaml` in this repository to use the config for subscription benchmarks in [graphql-bench](https://github.com/hasura/graphql-bench).

 ## Benchmarks results

 The benchmarks were run on two different setups: